Polynomial Equations: Theory and Practice: Systems of equations and algebraic varieties

-of $f$, whose characteristic polynomial is $\det(x \cdot {\rm id} - C_f) = c_d^{-1} \cdot f$. \end{example} \begin{example}[Linear equations] When $f_i = \sum_{j=1}^n a_{ij} \, x_j - b_i$ are given by affine-linear functions, \eqref{eq:polsys} is a linear system of the form $Ax = b$, with $A \in K^{s \times n}$, $b \in K^s$. \end{example} Examples \ref{ex:univariate} and \ref{ex:linear} show that, after a trivial rewriting step, the univariate and affine-linear cases are reduced to a \emph{linear algebra} problem.
-Here, we are mainly interested in the case where $n > 1$, and some equations are of higher degree in the variables $x$.
+When $f_i = \sum_{j=1}^n a_{ij} \, x_j - b_i$ are given by affine-linear functions, \eqref{eq:polsys} is a linear system of the form $Ax = b$, with $A \in K^{s \times n}$, $b \in K^s$. \end{example} This example shows that, after a trivial rewriting step, the univariate and affine-linear cases are reduced to a \emph{linear algebra} problem.
+Here, we are mainly interested in the case where $n > 1$, and some equations are of degree $>1$.
 Such systems require tools from \emph{nonlinear algebra} \cite{michalek2021invitation}.
-We proceed with an example in two dimensions. \begin{example}[Intersecting two curves in the plane] Let $K = \mathbb{Q}$ and $n = s = 2$.
+We proceed with an example in two dimensions. \begin{example}{Example: intersecting two curves in the plane} Let $K = \mathbb{Q}$ and $n = s = 2$.
 We work in the ring $R = \mathbb{Q}[x,y]$ and consider the system of equations $f(x,y) = g(x,y) = 0$ where